pengxiangzhang/la-mgmt-system/doc/Documentation.md

 ### javascript

-- application.js: contain the script to control the navbar.
+- application.js: contains the script to control the navbar.
 Notify outdated browser
 - cable.js: This should not be touched.
-- quote.js: contain a list that stores quote on the button of the webpage.
+- quote.js: contains a list that stores quote on the button of the webpage.
 - student_index.js: Javascript used on the student index page.

 ### stylesheets